Broadway Dress Code: What to Wear to a Broadway Show

 In fact, I actually preferred the actor who played Burr the second time around.
 He found depth in places that hadn’t been so well explored the first time I saw it.

-Seating Tip: I’ve seen this show from both the front row lottery seats, and the back of the Premium Orchestra section.
+Seating Tip: I’ve seen this show from both the front row lottery seats, and the back of the premium orchestra section.

 Both views were fabulous.
 The main thing I’d aim for here is being on an aisle.